pkamburov/pkamburov/README.md

 ## Hi there! 👋
 I'm Pavel, a curious individual with experience in web support, currently expanding my skills into the tech world by studying at SoftUni, Sofia.
+I enjoy learning new technologies and cooperating with other developers.
+Looking to contribute to cool open source projects.
 <br>
 ## Skills
 ### ⬅️ Past experience